CS2103JAN2017-W09-B2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.6.
 Common classes

-Classes used by multiple components are in the `seedu.taskmanager.commons` package.
+Classes used by multiple components are in the `seedu.typed.commons` package.

 ## 3. Implementation